-There are four special tuples in the user space: 'guest', 'admin', 'public' and 'replication'.
+There are five special tuples in the \user space: 'guest', 'admin', 'public', 'replication', and 'super'.

-Nam e ID Туре Description guest 0 user Default user when connecting remotely.
+Nam e ID Type Description guest t 0 user Default user when connecting remotely.
 Usually an untrusted user with few priv- ileges. ad- 1 user Default user when using Tarantool as a console.
-Usually an administrative user min with all privileges. pub- 2 role Pre-defined role, automatically assigned to new users when they are created lic with box.schema.user.create(user-name).
-Therefore, a convenient way to grant 'read' on space 't' to every user that will ever exist is with box.schema.role. grant('public','read','space','t'). repli- 3 role Pre-defined role, assigned by the 'admin' user to users who need to use replication ca- features. tion
+Usually an administrative user min with all privileges. pub- 2 role Pre-defined role, automatically granted to new users when they are created with lic box.schema.user.create(user-name).
+Therefore a convenient way to grant 'read' on space 't' to every user that will ever exist is with box.schema.role.grant('public', 'read', 'space', 't'). repli- - 3 role Pre-defined role, which the 'admin' user can grant to users who need to use replica- cation features. tion su- 31 role Pre-defined role, which the 'admin' user can grant to users who need all privileges per on all objects.
+The 'super' role has these privileges on 'universe': read, write, execute, create, drop, alter.

-To select a tuple from the user space, use box.space. user:select().
+To select a tuple from the \user space, use box.space.\user:select().
 For example, here is what happens with a select for user id = 0, which is the 'guest' user, which by default has no password:

 '''

 tarantool> box.space.user:select{0}

 ---

 -- [0, 1, 'guest', 'user']

-....
+...

 '''

-Warning: To change tuples in the user space, do not use ordinary box.space functions for insert or update or delete.
-The user space is special, so there are special functions which have appropriate error checking.
+Warning: To change tuples in the \user space, do not use ordinary box.space functions for insert or update or delete.
+The \user space is special, so there are special functions which have appropriate error checking.

-'''

-To create a new user, use box.schema.user.create(): box.schema.user.create(user-name) box.schema.user.create(user-name, {if_not_exists = true}) box.schema.user.create(user-name, {password = password})
+To create a new user, use box.schema.user.create(): box.schema.user.create(user-name) box.schema.user.create(user-name, {if\not\exists = true}) box.schema.user.create(user-name, {password = password}) To change the user's password, use box.schema.user.password(): -- To change the current user's password box.schema.user.passwd(password)

-'''

-'''

-To change the user's password, use box.schema.user.password():

--- To change the current user's password

-box.schema.user.passwd(password)

 -- To change a different user's password

 -- (usually only 'admin' can do it)

 box.schema.user.passwd(user-name, password)

 To drop a user, use box.schema.user.drop():

 box.schema.user.drop(user-name)

 To check whether a user exists, use box.schema.user.exists(), which returns true or false:

 box.schema.user.exists(user-name)

 To find what privileges a user has, use box.schema.user.info():

 box.schema.user.info(user-name)

-'''